Explore other majors & minors

 ECON 363 Public Economics

 A microeconomic analysis of how selected spending programs, taxes, and economic regulations affect the market allocation of resources and the distribution of income.
-Prerequisite(s): ECON 301 or permission of the instructor; Offered alternate years; Staff
+Prerequisite(s): ECON 301 or permission of the instructor; Offered occasionally; Staff

 ECON 365 Industrial Organization